Tax & Loan Information

 Education Tax Benefit Information

-The University is concerned that our students and parents have the necessary information to take advantage of these credits to assist with the expenses of higher education.
-In accordance with Federal regulations, Muskingum will mail a copy of a student's 1098-T form for a given tax year by January 31st of the following calendar year.
+Form 1098T is available to students through MuskieLink.
+For those who do not access the form electronically, Muskingum will mail a copy of a student's 1098T form for a given tax year by January 31st of the following calendar year.
 The IRS gives educational institutions the option of reporting either payments received or amounts billed.
-Muskingum has elected to report the amounts billed for each student (box 2 of form 1098-T).
+Muskingum has elected to report the amounts billed for each student (box 2 of form 1098T).

 IRS regulations require that institutions of higher learning obtain the correct identifying number (e.g., SSNs and ITINs) for all matriculated students.
 If you are concerned that we do not have your correct SSN or ITIN, please complete Form W9S and return it to the Business Office, PO Box 2010, Zanesville OH 43702-2010.